goschtl/zope/bluebream/website/docs/v1.0/tutorial4.rst

 the concept of roles.
 Roles are like hats people wear, as Jim Fulton would say, and can be seen as a collection of permissions.
 A single user can have several hats, but only wear one at a time.
-Prominent examples of roles include *editor* and *administrator*.
+Prominent examples of roles include *member*, *editor* and *administrator*.
 Therefore, the default security policy supports mappings from permissions to principals, permissions to roles, and roles to principals.
 This chapter will use the default security policy to setup the security, but will clearly mark the sections that are security policy specific.

 The first task will be to define a sensible set of permissions and change the existing directives to use these new permissions.
 This is a bit